contactsamie/Git-Sheet/README.md

 THROW AWAY ALL THE CHANGES YOU’VE MADE LOCALLY AND RESET IT TO THE CURRENT BRANCH > git checkout -- .

+How to replace master branch in git, entirely, from another branch>

+git checkout seotweaks
+git merge -s ours master
+git checkout master
+git merge seotweaks
+The result should be your master is now essentially seotweaks.

+(-s ours is short for --strategy=ours)

 Global Settings
 -----------